Habits – Colwyn Bay punk band (formed 2016), feat; Sam (voc), Jim (gtr), CJ (bass), Lee (bass), Owen (drms). Rel 3-track demo via bandcamp (15.07.16)

 Hektor – 4 piece punk band from Colwyn Bay (c2003), orig called Chinese Chicken Balls.
 Feat; Gavin (voc,gtr), Spud Boy (bass), Gorro (gtr), Dave ‘Cox’ Warburton (drms) (ex Floater’s Revenge, The Cox, Boycott UK, now of Global Parasite)

-Heldinky – Bangor band (c2012), feat; Helena Palombo (voc,gtr), Mike McMahon (drms) (ex Valleum, Vaffan Coulo), Dave Taylor (bass).
+Heldinky – Bangor band (c2012), feat; Helena Palombo (voc,gtr), Mike McMahon (drms) (ex Valleum, Vaffan Coulo), Dave Taylor (bass) (later Rabo De Toro, Ameto), replaced in 2016 by Ian Warburton (ex Seagull Kinevil).
 Made live debut at Hendre Hall, Tal-y-Bont (summer 2010), who according to a recent review play “dark and beautiful music”.
 Helena is originally from South London, she previously performed as a solo artist, playing at gigs and festivals around the UK, inc Glastonbury.
-Before Heldinky came together she was collaborating with Mat Watkins (ex-Wendykurk) (listen)
+Before Heldinky came together she was collaborating with Mat Watkins (ex-Wendykurk).
+Rel vinyl album ‘Miles To Go Before I Go To Sleep’ (12.01.15 on Turquoise Coal), played live session on Neil Crud’s TudnoFM show (24.10.16) (review)

 Hellacious! – rock band from Deeside (?), (c2009), more info req’d